-In Ipswich, Suffolk and Colchester, Essex
+In Ipswich, Felixstowe and Colchester

 Kerseys’ specialist team of qualified Family, Relationship, and Divorce Solicitors are always on hand to help you through even the toughest times with practical and straightforward advice.